TheAlternativeZurich/HackingSessionSheet/1-search.md

     *Note:* Take particular care that "Booplesnoot" and "Trash Panda" aren't part of your output.
 This makes it more tricky.
 o) Finally, if you're still motivated: All animals that contain the word `Danger` *or* `danger`.

-(Coming up with all these synonyms for "search" at 3am was pretty fun to be honest)

 ### Exercise 2: `find`

 In this exercise you'll use the `find` command to do some complicated file finding.
 You can "chain" filters, so for searching for a file that is called "asdf" and has size less than 50MB, you can do `find -name asdf -size -50M`.
 As usual, there are some more examples at the bottom of the manpage.